Does football need a 60-minute 'stop-clock'?

 |54.6

-*Champions League data does not include extra-time
+*Champions League data does not include extra time